Skip to content

 Tax Implications

-Based on a review of Internal Revenue Service (IRS) Revenue Ruling 90-29 and IRS Private Letter Ruling 152644-06_WLI01, this new leave pool may not qualify as a bona fide employer-sponsored leave sharing plan for medical emergencies afforded special tax treatment by the IRS, which exempts donations of leave to the leave pool from the general assignment of income rule.
+Based on a review of Internal Revenue Service (IRS) Revenue Ruling 90-29 and IRS Private Letter Ruling 152644-06_WLI01, this leave pool may not qualify as a bona fide employer-sponsored leave sharing plan for medical emergencies afforded special tax treatment by the IRS, which exempts donations of leave to the leave pool from the general assignment of income rule.
 Therefore, there may be tax consequences for employees who choose to donate leave to this pool.

 The Comptroller’s office cannot provide legal guidance or determine compliance with IRS guidelines based on each agency’s implementation of the family leave pool.
 Each agency should carefully review the statutory provisions as well as the IRS guidelines to determine the appropriate tax treatment of leave donated to and taken after being awarded from the agency’s family leave pool.